 The environment and open space are among Thurston County's most important assets.
-They perform many functions that sustain and enrich us, such as providing recreational opportunities, a vital source of potable water, economic opportunities, and habitat for fish and wildlife.
-This chapter establishes a framework of goals, objectives, and policies that indicate how the county will protect its environmental quality, natural beauty, and parks and trails while minimizing the impacts of natural hazards, consistent with state law and the County Wide Planning Policies.
+They perform many functions that sustain and enrich the community, such as providing recreational opportunities, a vital source of potable water, economic opportunities, and habitat for fish and wildlife.
+These attributes are essential to maintaining a high quality of life in Thurston County.
+This chapter establishes a framework of goals, objectives, and policies that guide how the county will protect its environmental quality, natural beauty, and parks and trails while minimizing the impacts of natural hazards, consistent with state law and the county-wide Planning Policies.

-2019 Update: Critical Issues
+2025 Update: Critical Issues

-- Retain and enhance open spaces, recreational opportunities, fish and wildlife habitat, and water. - ❖ The need for additional public recreation areas and open space to accommodate for growth in the County, and acquiring and maintaining those facilities. - ❖ Protect quality of life, including water availability, and water, air and environmental quality. - Plan, prepare, and mitigate for the impacts of climate change and natural hazards.
+- Retain and enhance green and open spaces, recreational opportunities, fish and wildlife habitat, and water. - Provide for additional public recreation areas and open space to accommodate for growth in the county, and maintain those facilities. - Protect quality of life, including water availability, and water, air and environmental quality. - Plan, prepare, and mitigate for the impacts of climate change and natural hazards. - Monitor tree canopy coverage and use data to develop forest conservation goals.